AInseven/ComfyUI-fastblend/README.md

 Install：download the .zip and unzip to ComfyUI\custom_nodes, And rename the folder name to AInseven.
 I will solve the rename problem later.

+Fastblend main code is from https://github.com/Artiprocher/sd-webui-fastblend

+I just made it work in ComfyUI.